SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

     Given a particular matching, an alternating path is a sequence of adjacent edges that alternate between being matched and free.
-In particular, an augmenting path is a alternating path that starts and ends with free edges.
+In particular, an augmenting path is a alternating path that starts and ends with free vertices.

 !!! info "Bipartite Graph Maximum Cardinality Matching Theorem"